 It is important to remember that, except for neuropathic pain, chronic pain usually cannot be cured.
-However, it is treatable and can be managed.
+However, it is treatable and can be managed by the Lakeland, Florida, pain doctor.
 The goal of pain management is to improve function, enabling the patient to resume normal day-to-day activities.

 The following are among the most common treatments for chronic pain, which we list here in alphabetical order.

 Acetaminophen is the basic ingredient found in Tylenol and its many generic equivalents.
 Available over the counter and prescription strengths, it is also available by prescription in combination with codeine.

 Acupuncture is part of a general category of healing called traditional Chinese or Oriental medicine which dates back 2,500 years.
 The practice involves the application of needles to precise points on the body.
 Although controversial, acupuncture is quite popular.

 Analgesic is a word from the Greek word meaning to reduce or stop pain.
 It is a class of drugs that includes most painkillers, such as aspirin, acetaminophen, and ibuprofen.
 Nonprescription (over-the-counter) pain relievers are available for mild to moderate pain.
 Prescription pain relievers, sold through a pharmacy under the direction of a physician, can treat moderate to severe pain.

 Anticonvulsants are usually for the treatment of seizure disorders but are also sometimes prescribed for the treatment of pain.
 Carbamazepine is used to treat many painful conditions, including trigeminal neuralgia.

 Antidepressants are sometimes used along with anti-anxiety drugs, which act as muscle relaxants, and can be effective in relieving pain.
 Physicians usually try to treat the condition with analgesics before prescribing these types of drugs.